-Tendons connects muscles to bone.
+Tendons connect muscles to bone.
 Repetitive or stressful movements of the muscles causes strain and pain at the tendon.
-The tendons associated with lateral epicondylitis are connected to forearm muscles.
-These muscles are active when you grip something, such as a tennis racquet.
-Actions that can cause irritation to the tendons of the elbow include:
+The forearm muscles are active when a person grips something, such as a tennis racquet.
+Repeated strain on these muscles can cause damage to the tendon and pain.

-Work that requires repetitive wrist extension and gripping with a closed fist
+Jobs that use repeated wrist movement and gripping with a closed fist

 Pain and tenderness on the outside of the elbow

 Stiffness or trouble moving the elbow or wrist

 Not being able to fully extend the elbow

 The doctor will ask about symptoms and past health.
 They may also ask about recent physical activity.
 A physical exam will be done.
 The doctor can often make the diagnosis based on this.